Spectrally resolved cosmic rays -- III. Dynamical impact and properties of the circumgalactic medium: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for a very careful reading of the manuscript and very valuable comments that helped improving the paper.
 PG, MW and CP acknowledge funding from the European Research Council under ERC-CoG grant CRAGSMAN-646955 and CP acknowledges funding from the ERC-AdG grant PICOGAL-101019746.
 PG also acknowledges funding from the ERC Synergy Grant ECOGAL (grant 855130).